tmplinshi/ExcelToArray/README.md

 ]
 ```

 Note: This function uses `sheet.Range(cell_begin, cell_end).FormulaR1C1` (instead of `.Value`) to read the data, it can avoids the numbers such as `1.2` converted into `1.200000`.
-But if your cell contains formula, the formula code will be read, not the actual value.
+But if the cell contains formula, the formula code itself will be read, not the actual value.